lmmx/mvdef/README.md

 Move function definitions from one file to another, moving or copying associated import statements along with them.

-## New features

-Check out the releases and changelogs in full [on GitHub](https://github.com/lmmx/mvdef/tags), major updates will be listed here:

-- **0.6.0** — functions can now move into a specified path in the destination file (e.g. to become a class method of a particular class, or an inner function of a particular funcdef)
-- **0.5.13** — inner functions can now be moved into the global scope, by specifying a path in `-m` separated by `:` (e.g. `mvdef -m foo:bar a.py b.py`)

 ## Installation

 To get `mvdef` on your command line, install from [PyPi](https://pypi.org/project/mvdef/)